-- The Energy Savings and Opportunities Scheme (ESOS) Phase 2 assessment was 2.4.5. completed in October 2020.
-The ESOS Audit is the route used across the group to achieve compliance.
+- 2.4.5.
+The Energy Savings and Opportunities Scheme (ESOS) Phase 2 assessment was completed in October 2020.
+The ESOS Audit is the energy management route used across the group to achieve energy management compliance.
 The audit type chosen was a Type 1, as defined by ISO 50002: a basic energy audit which defines high level opportunities and has enough detail to develop low cost/short payback opportunities. - 2.4.6.
 As a result of the ESOS energy audit, a number of energy-saving opportunities were identified.
 The recommendations provided detailed the potential energy savings and the implementation costs were estimated to assists with planning and decision making, there were simple payback period calculations provided for each recommendation.
-A number of the recommendations were initially adopted and set as environmental objectives at the EMS Senior Management Review meeting held in February 2021, these objectives were achieved in year, see paragraphs 2.4.7, 5.2.1 and 5.3.2 - 2.4.7.
-An inspection of the air conditioning systems TM44:2012 edition was undertaken on the 11th June 2021 by an inspector accredited to the National Occupational Standard in accordance with CIBSE's methodology which identified further savings.
+A number of the recommendations were initially adopted and set as environmental objectives at the EMS Senior Management Review meeting held in February 2021, these objectives were achieved in year, see paragraphs 2.4.7, 5 2.1 and 5.3.2 - 2.4.7.
+An inspection of the air conditioning systems TM44:2012 edition was undertaken on the 11th June 2021 (cert number 4824-4819-9564-8887-3740) by an inspector accredited to the National Occupational Standard in accordance with CIBSE's methodology which identified further savings.
 These savings will eventually lead to further reductions in our carbon footprint within 5 years.
+The next TM44 inspection is planned for June 2026.